P0442EVAP

 • Leaking fuel tank filler neck or filler tube

-• Cracked charcoal canister
+• Cracked or damaged charcoal canister

 • Leaking fuel tank pressure sensor